 Sometime in the day, I’m sure you can find 15 minutes of kid-free time.
 Some people like getting up before the kids, some staying up after they are in bed, and others intentionally set a time in the middle of the day.
 Use this time to do something that will take a little longer and can give you a much-needed pause.
 Have a shower.
 (Maybe sing in it for extra fun!)
 Pray or meditate.
 Read a chapter of a book.
 Have a cup of your favourite warm drink.
 Lay down on the couch and power nap.
 Tell the kids you are on break for 15 minutes and unless there is blood or the house is on fire to leave you alone.
 (Bathroom doors with locks are a miracle some days!)

 The 30-minute break

 If you have little ones, strap them into their stroller and, while they are contained – go for a walk.
-You can even put a podcast or audio book onto a mobile device and listen while you walk!
+You can even put a podcast or audiobook onto a mobile device and listen while you walk!
 Do an exercise video.
 Sit in the backyard and listen to the birds.
 Have a bubble bath.
 Talk to a friend.
-Watch a YouTube video on something you want to learn.
+Watch a YouTube video of something you want to learn.
 Spend some time on your hobby.